pyzit/4k-coding-wallpaper/README.md

 If you use these wallpapers for commercial purposes, please provide proper attribution to me as the creator.
 You can include the following credit in your project:

-- Wallpaper credit: "Wallpaper created by [Your Name]."
+- Wallpaper credit: "Wallpaper created by Wajahat Murtaza"

 Enjoy your 4K wallpapers!